swl10/pyslet/doc/odatav2_sqlexample.rst

 		if drop and os.path.isfile(SAMPLE_DB):
 			os.remove(SAMPLE_DB)
 		create=not os.path.isfile(SAMPLE_DB)
-		container=SQLiteEntityContainer(SAMPLE_DB,doc.root.DataServices['WeatherSchema.CambridgeWeather'])
+		container=SQLiteEntityContainer(filePath=SAMPLE_DB,containerDef=doc.root.DataServices['WeatherSchema.CambridgeWeather'])
 		if create:
 			container.CreateAllTables()

 This function handles the only SQL-specific part of our project.
-When we create a SQLite container we pass the name of the database file along with the definition of the container, rather than just the container definition as we did for the in-memory implementation.
+When we create a SQLite container we have to pass *two* keyword arguments: rather than just the container definition as we did for the in-memory implementation.
 We don't need to return a value because the SQL implementation is bound to the model that was passed in *doc*.

 The code above automatically creates the tables if the database doesn't exist yet.
 This is fine if you are starting from scratch but if you